Definition of Presbyopia

 - Other visual problems like farsightedness (hyperopia) or nearsightedness (myopia)

-- The presence of diseases in the eye like glaucoma or macular degeneration
+- The presence of diseases in the eye such as glaucoma or macular degeneration

 - Certain medications